01Social Security Quick Calculator

 It does not, however, show you how to take advantage of joint claiming strategies for married couples.
 Many couples make a big mistake of looking at their benefit election as if they were single - by doing so they don't factor in the effects of spousal and survivor benefits - and they often make a choice about their benefits that end up being not-so-beneficial to their family.

-Social Security (SSA) Online Benefit Estimators
+3 Free Social Security (SSA) Online Benefit Calculators

 The official Social Security website provides three free calculators you can use to help you estimate your future retirement benefits.
-The calculators are useful, but they do not provide guidance or tools that can help you decide when to claim your benefits.
+The calculators are useful, but they do not offer guidance or tools that can help you decide when to claim your benefits.